opendp/opendp/docs/source/contributing/development-environment.rst

 If you run into problems, please contact us!

-For more on our Rust programming patterns, see :doc:`rust-initiation`.
+For more on our Rust programming patterns, see :doc:`init/rust-initiation`.

 Python Setup